 UCLA Film & Television Archive welcomes donations of film and video.
 As the University is a non-profit institution, donations are tax-deductible.
 All material donated to the Archive becomes the physical property of the University.
-The Archive will then safeguard this material for prosperity, ensuring that it can be enjoyed for generations to come.
+The Archive will then safeguard this material for posterity, ensuring that it can be enjoyed for generations to come.

 Donation with Copyright